LarCity/ci-cd-runners/README.md

 This project was started to provide images that can be utilized to run GCP-side builds for LarCity app projects.

+Each of the runners will have a build configuration included in the `docker-compose.yml` file, starting with the `nginx-angular-cli` runner.

 ## nginx-angular-cli

+**Dockerfile** `nginx-angular-cli.dockerfile`

 This runner provides the following libaries: